smkattoula/MERN-Ticket-Tracker/README.md

 ## Ways to Improve and Future Updates
 1. There is definetly a lot of room on this project for refactoring.
 Multiple handle change functions can be reduced into just one function, my components in React are a mix between Class based and Functional based components, not sure if this is a bad thing but I assume it would be best to keep things consistent.
 Some of the user auth files can be combined into one file as well.
 I also have a mix of async/await promises vs traditional promises throughout my code.
 Again, I figure the best course of action is to keep things consistent.
 2. My Home page is pretty bland with a simple welcome text.
 I could definetly improve the look of this page and even add a unique brand name along with a brand image to make it look more authentic.
-3. Web is not responsive and needs media queries.
+3. Web application is not responsive and needs media queries.
 4. I'll be returning in the near future to implement changes and improvements to this project.
 This was a fun one!